AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

    uvx --from alliance-platform-dev alliance-dev install

 The installer discovers the Django working directory and assumes Vite uses the repository-root ``package.json``.
+It retains existing ``bin/run-tests-django.sh``, ``bin/run-tests-frontend.sh``, ``bin/lint.sh``, and ``bin/check.sh`` delegates when present.
+If the Django test wrapper is absent, it generates a direct ``manage.py test`` command.
+It also recognises package scripts that clearly invoke Vitest and ensures they run once rather than in watch mode.
+Ambiguous frontend, lint, and full-check commands are left unconfigured instead of referencing files that do not exist.
+Interactive installation prompts for those unresolved commands; ``--yes`` leaves them disabled for later configuration.

-It prints, but does not apply, the development-only Django settings needed by Portless.
+The installer prints, but does not apply, the development-only Django settings needed by Portless.
 Run it from the project root or pass the project path as the final argument. ``--yes`` enables non-interactive defaults. ``--force`` permits replacement of an existing launcher or project configuration.